 I cycled into town and spent my time exploring the area.
 Lake Bled is just over 2 km long and wide, and 30 metres deep.
 There is a cycle / walking path around the lake that takes about an hour to circulate.
 In the middle of the lake is Bled island and the the Church of Assumption.

 I didn’t know that Lake Bled had a toboggan ride, if I had more time, I would have been tempted to ride it.

 Bled Castle (Blejski Grad) overlooks the lake and is situated on a cliff top.
 Built in the 11th century, the castle is now home to a museum.

 The Gothic Church of St. Martin was built in 1905, but on the site of the previous church, which dated from the 15th century.

-I only allowed one day here, it wasn’t quite enough, but I still had 800 miles to drive and several more places that I wanted to visit.
+I only allowed myself one day to explore Lake Bled, it wasn’t quite enough, but with 800 miles to drive and several more places to visit it was again time to depart.